rslavin/Ball-Roller/README.md

 Coins have sound and particle affects when picked up Score is increased as play picks up coins
 Sound of ball changes pitch and audio on each hit
+Pink blocks are bouncy
+Pink blocks are animated when bounced on

 notes:
 -Textures from cgtextures.com